Compression fronts from fast radio bursts: Introduction

+While heating by FRBs implies push and compression, the compression in turn can change the heating process.
+Note that the MHD fluid is compressed together with its magnetic field.
+Once the magnetic field exceeds a certain value, regular particle oscillations in the radio wave change into stochastic heating, as shown below.
+This change boosts the heating rate and leads to even stronger compression, with enhanced radiative losses of the heated particles.
+The compression fronts driven by FRBs in magnetar winds involve quite dramatic effects, capable of damping the FRB itself as discussed in later sections of this paper.

 Before considering FRBs expanding through a radial wind, we examine the compression front in a plane geometry with a uniform background.
-First, we show that the problem has a simple steady-state solution (section~\ref{steady}).
+First, we show that the problem has a simple steady-state solution (section~\ref{steady}), which agrees with the results of \cite{Sobacchi24}.
 Its compression factor $C_\star$ is directly related to the particle energy gained from the radio wave and becomes huge for waves with strength parameter $a\gg 1$.
 Remarkably, $C_\star$ is independent of the plasma magnetization $\sigma$.
-This fact casts some doubt on the relevance of the steady-state solution; in particular, it clearly becomes irrelevant in the vacuum limit ($\sigma\rightarrow\infty$) where the radio wave should have no compression effect on a background magnetic field.
-A complete picture is revealed only by the full time-dependent solution (section~\ref{relaxation}).
-It shows that the MHD flow pattern in the propagating wave packet is gradually attracted to the steady state, and this relaxation takes a long time $\trel$ proportional to $\sigma$.
-For propagation times $t<\trel$, the steady state with large $C_\star$ is not reached; we evaluate the actual compression factor $C\ll C_\star$ in this situation.
+This fact casts doubt on the relevance of the steady-state solution; in particular, it clearly becomes irrelevant in the vacuum limit ($\sigma\rightarrow\infty$), since the radio wave in vacuum propagates through the background magnetic field with no interaction and no compression effect.
+A complete picture is revealed by the full time-dependent solution (section~\ref{relaxation}).
+It shows that the MHD flow pattern in the propagating wave packet is gradually attracted to the steady state, and this relaxation takes a significant time $\trel$ proportional to $\sigma$.
+For propagation times $t<\trel$, the steady state with large $C_\star$ is not reached; we evaluate the compression factor $C\ll C_\star$ in this situation.

 These results allow one to investigate the FRB interaction with a magnetar wind in a broad range of radii.
 We describe the wind in section~\ref{wind}, and then investigate the compression front induced by the FRB in the wind.
 We identify two zones, with regular and stochastic heating, and find the transition radius $\rstoch$ between them.
 Compression fronts from FRBs emitted in each zone are described in sections~\ref{regular} and \ref{stochastic}.
 FRB damping by its interaction with the wind is investigated in section~\ref{damping}.
 Our conclusions are summarized in section~\ref{discussion}.